jthieffry/asaca-notes/EC2 Basics.md

 * Can be detached / attached.
 Independent of the lifecycle of the instance.
 Persistent.
 * Can take snapshot, uploaded to S3.
 Can then be moved to another AZ via S3 snapshot or even different region.
 * Different storage type and perf. profiles.
 Bill based on GB/month and sometimes performance.

+## EBS Volume Type - General Purpose

+* GP2 is the actual "default".
+General purpose SSD ranging from 1gb to 16TB.
+* IO-credit is 16kb.
+1 IOPS is 1 IO/s.
+One volume has a 5.4 million IO-credit.
+Fills at the rate of baseline performance.
+* Baseline performance is 3 IOcredit/s per GB of volume size.
+* For volumes <= 1000GB, burst up to 3000IOPS.
+* For volume superior to this value, IO credits are not used and you always achieve baseline, up to 16000 IO credits/s.
+* GP2 is good for boot volumes, low latency apps and dev/test.
+* GP3 is expected to become the new default soon.
+Its system is easier than Gp2.
+* It's always 3000IOPS max or 125MiB/s (standard).
+* You can add extra costs to go further than that, up to 16kIOPS or 1000MiB/s.
+* Gp3 is usually cheaper than gp2 and max througput is 4x faster than gp2 (1000MiB/s vs. 250MiB/s)
+* Good for virtual desktops, medium-sized single db instance (mysql/oracle), low-lat apps, boot volumes, dev/test.